kondster/Offline-Electronic-Payment-System-Implementation/README.md

 3. Start Jupyter Notebook:
 jupyter notebook

-4. Open the `DataSecurityProject.ipynb` notebook and run the cells to see the implementation in action.
+4. Open the `project.ipynb` notebook and run the cells to see the implementation in action.

 ## Contributing